gyoto/Gyoto/BUGS.md

 significantly affect Gyoto but are not easy to fix or workaround in Gyoto.

+## Partial uninstallation of Python extension

+After having installed and uninstalled Gyoto from source with "make uninstall", empty directories may remain in a Python dist-packages directory (typically /usr/local/lib/python3.??/dist-packages/), which causes subsequent installation of Python packages from source to fail (Gyoto and any other setuptools-based package).
+Make sure to remove such empty directories.

+                        -- Thibaut Paumard, Mon Dec 09 2024.

 ## Boost.multiprecision 1.62.0 (other nearby versions presumably affected):

 A bug makes multiprecision acos() never return in some